turnono/sim-memory/ai_docs/MEMORY_SUBAGENT_ARCHITECTURE.md

 - Dedicated to memory and RAG operations only
 - Uses cost-optimized memory services when flags are enabled
 - Provides clear status and error handling
-- Maintains user context and personalization
+- Maintains memory and personalization

 ### Main Agent Integration (`sim_guide/agent.py`)